Association schemes, classical RCFT's, and centres of monoidal functor categories: Abstract

 \section{Abstract}

-Here we describe three straightforward examples of what was called a graphic Fourier transformation in~\cite{3}.
-Two of these examples may be viewed simply as monoidal comonads on suitable closed functor categories, but the main point here is that the Cayley-functor example is generally \emph{not} comonadic -- this is seen as a justification for writing the present article in the ``Fourier'' terminology.
+Here we describe three straightforward examples of what was called a graphic Fourier transformation in~\cite{4}.
+At least two of these examples may be viewed simply as monoidal comonads on suitable monoidal closed functor categories, but the third example, which involves ``centres'' of monoidal closed functor categories, is generally not comonadic.
 For the first two examples (i.e., association schemes and RCFT's), a more elaborate ``probicategory'' set-up was envisaged in an earlier version of this note, but many readers missed the main point so it is simplified (hopefully) below.